PSebaRaj/GoGetItDone/README.md

 ### Redis
 - Redis is used to cache tasks
 	- Users will likely view a task's details frequently in a short span of time.
+	- Note that only the tasks are cached, not the user data

 ### PostgreSQL
 - PostgreSQL is used for long-term storage of tasks